 Depending on the circumstances, your challenge might include the steps to solve the problem and give them something to do, or it may link to another post with this information.
 You could even use this link as a contact capture tool, as long as you do it smoothly enough to not seem like you’re asking without giving…

-For more information on the types of articles customers are clicking in 2018 (like lists, how-to posts, ultimate guides and cheat sheets), hit the link below to get access to our free guide.
+For more information on the types of articles customers are clicking (like lists, how-to posts, ultimate guides and cheat sheets), hit the link below to get access to our free guide.
 (See what we did there?)

 Need some content marketing ideas?